realAronaba/training/README.md

 # training
-For Training and Jenkins Pipeline
+For Training Ansible Playbooks and Jenkins Pipeline